chandershekhar343/full-name-search-in-wp-admin/readme.txt

 email address or username, you cannot do it as by default WordPress do not come with this feature.
 Above limitation motivated me to develop a plugin which could perform search based on full-name , first-name, last-name, email and username.
-“Full Name Search In WP-admin” Plugin that allows admin to search user much more deeply and overcomes the limit possessed by WordPress.
+“User First Name / Full Name Search In WP-admin” Plugin that allows admin to search user much more deeply and overcomes the limit possessed by WordPress.

 == Installation ==